The first monuments were taken into care by the state in 1869 and there are now 190 single, groups or complexes of sites and monuments managed by us.

 Visiting State Care Monuments

-The most popular visited sites, such as Carrickfergus Castle and Dunluce Castle, are staffed throughout the year and have dedicated visitor facilities.
+Some of the most popular visited sites, such as Carrickfergus Castle and Dunluce Castle, are staffed throughout the year and have dedicated visitor facilities.
+At the Derry Walls, facilities are provided in the adjacent Visitor Information Centre.

 Some of our sites are open seasonally due to ongoing partnerships with other organisations and agreements with local volunteer groups and temporary guides;